 soap mold (plastic or silicone)

-Add lemon and lime essential oils, to your liking.
-As a reference, I used about 15 drops of each.
-Stir after adding the oils.
+Add essential oils, to your liking.
+As a reference, I used about 15 drops of each of the lemon and lime essential oils.
+Stir.
 If your mixture is lightly scented, add a few more drops and give it another whiff.
 If it smells just right, add a couple of more drops as it sometimes seems to lose potency when it has hardened.

 Pour your mixture into your molds.